Skip to content

 Nested surfaces

-Outer default surface.
+Outer neutral surface.

 Inverse callout nested inside.

-<Surface tone="default" className="rounded-lg p-6 space-y-3">
+<Surface tone="neutral" className="rounded-lg p-6 space-y-3">

-<Text variant="body-md">Outer default surface.</Text>
+<Text variant="body-md">Outer neutral surface.</Text>

 <Surface tone="inverse" className="rounded-lg p-4">